 We're helping philanthropists achieve results.

 The HUEA SG Philanthropy Advisory Fellowship is a program run by the Harvard University Effective Altruism Student Group to provide research and advice to philanthropists on how they can best improve the world with their charitable giving.

 Philanthropy Advisory Fellows are accomplished, bright, and knowledgeable Harvard graduate students who are highly motivated to make the world a better place.
 We place Fellows on well-rounded cross-disciplinary team from across the Harvard graduate schools.
 Some Fellows work on projects advising our clients (large Foundations), while others work on important areas of research for the broader Effective Altruism community, which helps guide our future projects.

 The program seeks to advise foundations and high-net-worth individuals who have a strong desire to maximize the impact of their philanthropic dollars.
-Donors can apply to the program by answering a few short questions about how much, how, why, and when they intend to give.
-We only have capacity to take on 2-3 projects per semester, so not all donors will be accepted.
+We only have capacity to take on 3-4 projects per semester, so not all donors are accepted.
 We are looking for donors who are open to a wide variety of causes and/or locations to support.
 To demonstrate commitment to the project, we ask all donors to either A) commit >$150,000 to our team's recommendations, or B) pay a $3,000 fee to cover the costs of our project and stipends.
-Apply Here.

 Faculty Advisory Board